MPF System

 Employers are not required to keep the above-mentioned records for casual employees participating in Industry Schemes.

-Employers should also notify their trustees in writing within 30 days of any changes to the following information about their companies:
+Employers should also notify the eMPF Platform within 30 days of any changes to the following information about their companies:

 • Company name